aadamsx/meteor-up-classic/README.md

 #### Server Setup Details

-This is how Meteor Up will configure the server for you based on the given `appName` or using "meteor" as default appName.
+This is how Meteor Up Classic will configure the server for you based on the given `appName` or using "meteor" as default appName.
 This information will help you customize the server for your needs.

 * your app lives at `/opt/<appName>/app`
 * mupc uses `upstart` with a config file at `/etc/init/<appName>.conf`